paulscherrerinstitute/wica-js/README.md

 # A Simple Wica Webpage Example

-The simplest Wica web page looks something like this:
+The simplest Wica web page looks like this:
 ```
 <!DOCTYPE html>
 <html lang="en">